nutanix-japan/Consolidated_Storage_Bootcamp_Material/docs/files_deploy/files_deploy.md

 ## Deploy Files

+In this section, we will be creating a Single Node File Server that will be used for File replication lab.

 1. In **Prism Element > File Server**, click **+ File Server** to open the **Create File Server** dialogue.

     !!!note

-           As we have deployed a file server in the cluster, it will use the current FS version to deploy the new file server.
-In a normal deployment if this is the first file server to create, you will need to go through a pre-check and select Files version from a list of available compatible versions.
+           As we have already deployed a file server in this cluster, it will use the current FS version to deploy a new file server.
+In a normal deployment, if this is the first file server, you will need to go through a pre-check and select the Files version from a list of available compatible versions.
 You can also choose to manually upload a File version to start the deployment.

 2. Fill out the following fields: